-Advanced Studies in the Sociology and Anthropology of Education
+Advanced Studies in the Sociology and

-Anthropology of Education 0.5 unit Prerequisite: Completion of the first year of the BEd Program An exploration of education, schooling, and childhood and youth culture from sociological and anthropological frameworks.
+Anthropology of Education

+Prerequisite: Completion of the first year of the BEd Program An exploration of education, schooling, and childhood and youth culture from sociological and anthropological frameworks.
 Among issues discussed will be social determination versus individual agency, as well as those drawn from students' classroom experiences.